ksk0629/original_gan/README.md

 # original_gan
-This repository is for building an original gan model.
+This repository is for building an original gan model and most of the codes in this repository are originally from [gan introduction](https://www.kaggle.com/code/jesucristo/gan-introduction/notebook) notebookon Kaggle.
+I added an only few codes.